pavinjosdev/eos-system-recovery/README.md

-# Comprehensive Linux system recovery - from broken OS or hardware failure to a fully functional system.
+# EOS system recovery using btrfs and snapshots - from broken OS or hardware failure to a fully functional system.

 This guide is written for [EndeavourOS](https://endeavouros.com/) but can be easily adapted for any Arch based system, and less easily for any other Linux based system.
 The concepts are the same irrespective of distribution.